 Another aspect to consider is the shift to remote work.
 Nearly 60% of Americans are now working from home all or most of the time.
 As a result, about 54% tend to dine out less often than before the pandemic, while 47% prefer to have lunch at home, reports CNN Business.

 Given these aspects, it's hard to tell where the restaurant industry stands in 2022 and what will happen over the next few years.
 But, for most operators, the only option is to think outside the box and adapt to the ever-changing market.
-A lot of fancy restaurants in Memphis and rooftop restaurants in Nashville are now offering door-to-door food delivery service after the pandemic, by taking all safety measures, so that customers do not have to come out of their houses.
+A lot of fancy restaurants in Memphis and rooftop restaurants in Nashville are now offering door-to-door food delivery service through a hospitality app after the pandemic, by taking all safety measures, so that customers do not have to come out of their houses.

 The past two years have dramatically impacted consumer behavior and the restaurant industry.

 While most venues no longer require proof of vaccination, consumers are still reluctant to dine out.
 Additionally, the Omicron variant poses further challenges.
 Bloomberg reports that restaurant sales dropped by a staggering 98% in December 2021.